 - School Compacts

 - Parent informational meetings and visitations

 - Back-To- School Nights / Open Houses

 - Parent Teacher Conferences

 - School Site Council

 - Title 1 Parent Meetings

 - Auto Dialer

-- EdLine and school web pages
+- School web pages

-16. Involvement of parents, community representatives, classroom teachers, other school personnel, and students in secondar schools, in the planning, implementation, and evaluation of ConApp programs (5 California Code of Regulations 3932) Our School Site Council meets state requirements for parity and consists of (number): 1 Principal 1 Classroom teacher 1 Other staff 6 Parents and community members At SSC meetings, we participate in the planning and approval of the school plan revision, budget, monitoring and evaluation.
+16. Involvement of parents, community representatives, classroom teachers, other school personnel, and students in secondar schools, in the planning, implementation, and evaluation of ConApp programs (5 California Code of Regulations 3932) Our School Site Council meets state requirements for parity and consists of (number): 1 Principal1 Classroom teacher1 Other staff3 Parents and community members At SSC meetings, we participate in the planning and approval of the school plan revision, budget, monitoring and evaluation.
 Each year the SSC is offered training and leadership participates in training to learn how to analyze data, set goals and plan interventions.
 Parents are encouraged to participate in governance activities.
 Parents are encouraged to participate in an annual survey that serves as an evaluation of services.
 An annual Title I parent survey and evaluation is reviewed by the SSC.